alexanderniki/alexanderniki/README.md

 -->

 Former QA-engineer, systems and business analyst and UX designer.
-I love design, programming and computer science.
+I love design, programming and computer/information science.

 ### I work with
 <p><a href=#>